Heath Street station: Heath Street loop

 A loop at Heath Street was constructed in 1945 to allow use of the new PCC streetcars, which only had an operator's cab at one end and could not use crossovers like the one at Francis Street to reverse direction.
 Route 57 (Francis Street–Park Street) was extended to the new loop on December 15, 1945, and began using PCC streetcars on January 3, 1946.
 Until 1961, service on Huntington Avenue consisted of a Heath Street– line and a – line.
 The Heath Street line was discontinued on September 11, 1961.
 Peak-hour service to the loop resumed on December 26, 1964; for a period in 1966, every other train on Huntington Avenue short-turned at the loop.
 Heath Street was the terminus of all weekday service (except nights) for three periods in 1977–1978 due to streetcar shortages and track work.

 In 1972, the MBTA began planning a reconstruction of the median-running section of the line, then scheduled for 1973–1974.
 The work, including track replacement at the loop, eventually began in 1980 when the line was closed to modify the track and wires for the new LRVs.
 The line was cut back to Symphony on March 21, 1980; it was re-extended to Northeastern University (using LRVs) on June 21 and Brigham Circle on September 20, but Heath Street and Arborway service did not resume until June 26, 1982.
-Heath Street short turns were cut on February 11, 1983 when a snowstorm closed the line, and did not resume when it reopened.
+Heath Street short turns were cut on February 11, 1983, when a snowstorm closed the line, and did not resume when it reopened.

 On September 8, 1984, short turns using LRVs were extended to Heath Street.
 On December 28, 1985, the entire Arborway line was cut for repairs to the Huntington Avenue subway.
-Service to Brigham Circle resumed on July 26, 1986, and to Heath Street on November 4, 1989; Arborway service never resumed.
-Around this time, a circular concrete shelter/crew base was built inside the loop.
+Service to Brigham Circle resumed on July 26, 1986.
+Service as far as Heath Street resumed on November 4, 1989, after a September agreement between the state, the city, and the MBTA that also planned for resumption of Arborway service.
+Renovations to Heath Street station, including a circular concrete shelter/crew base, were part of $3.5 million in work performed to allow service to resume.
+Service past Heath Street to Arborway never resumed.